 See http://web-platform-tests.org/ for general documentation on web-platform-tests, including tips for writing and reviewing tests.

-Chromium has a mirror (web-platform-tests of the GitHub repos, and periodically imports a subset of the tests so that they are run as part of the regular Blink layout test testing process.
+Chromium has a mirror of the GitHub repo and periodically imports a subset of the tests to run as part of the regular Blink layout test testing process.

 The goals of this process are to be able to run web-platform-tests unmodified locally just as easily as we can run the Blink tests, and ensure that we are tracking tip-of-tree in the web-platform-tests repository as closely as possible, and running as many of the tests as possible.

 There is an automatic process for updating the Chromium copy of web-platform-tests.
 The import is done by the builder wpt-importer builder.

 The easiest way to check the status of recent imports is to look at:

 The import jobs will generally be green if either there was nothing to do, or a CL was successfully submitted.

 If the importer starts misbehaving, it could be disabled by turning off the auto-import mode by landing this CL.

 If there are new test failures that start after an auto-import, there are several possible causes, including: